Garrett Euro Ace Reviews – Ace 350 Built For European Terrain

 - Finally Zero mode, which in a nutshell is the same as All Metal mode just a fancy name.

 Features And Performance Of The Garrett Euro Ace 350

 The new “enhanced Iron Resolution” feature is one that is welcomed from the Euro Ace user.

-Unlike the previous models of the ACE this new addition lets the user control and fine tune the Iron Discrimination levels.
+Unlike the previous models of the Garrett ACE, this new addition lets the user control and fine tune the Iron Discrimination levels.

 Thus giving you more control over separating good targets from trash targets.

 A new powerful Double-D PROformance search coil has been added, which detectorists seem to really like, there are a lot of reports of it giving greater depth and performance.

 The ACE 350 has been set to a higher frequency, the 8.25Khz frequency improves the machine’s ability to locate small targets, like gold.
 Some customers of the Euro Ace saying that this is what separates the Euro Ace to the earlier Ace models.

 There are lots of mixed reviews when it comes to depth, but I guess it all depends on the ground conditions at the time of the test.
 However, reports on average of 8 inches have been made.